-While the south is characterized by cold temperatures and howling wind, the north is sub-tropical and receives heavy rainfall.
+While the south is characterised by cold temperatures and howling wind, the north is sub-tropical and receives heavy rainfall.

 The weather in Buenos Aires, Argentina's capital and most popular expat destination, is relatively temperate with distinct seasonal changes.
-High temperatures and high humidity are a normal party of the city's sultry summers.
+High temperatures and high humidity are a normal part of the city's sultry summers.
 Spring and autumn are pleasant, whereas winter is cooler, albeit mild.
-Snow is a rarity, though there may be an occasional day where the mercury plunges toward freezing.
+Snow is a rarity in Buenos Aires, though there may be an occasional day where the mercury plunges toward freezing.

 Rainfall is heaviest during summer months, but precipitation is present throughout the year.

-Expats living in Argentina will find the varied climate makes certain parts of the country more attractive during different parts of the year.
-The Lake District, Mendoza and Cordoba are fantastic in autumn when the leaves begin to the change and the crowds begin to thin.
-Alternatively, Buenos Aires is something special in spring with the jacarandas in bloom and the weariness of winter wearing off.
+Expats living in Argentina will find the varied climate makes certain parts of the country more attractive during different times of the year.
+The Lake District, Mendoza and Cordoba are fantastic in autumn when the leaves begin to change and the crowds begin to thin.
+Alternatively, Buenos Aires is something special in spring with the jacarandas in bloom and the weariness of winter fading away.

 Patagonia and the south are best in summer, whereas the north is most bearable in winter.